devlemire/categorizer/README.md

 ### Visualization

 So far we've create a reducer and a store and then hooked it up to our `App`.
 But what exactly is the order of events in these files we've created?
 The first event in this chain is in our `index.js`.
-When we `import` `store` it goes into `store.js` and then `store.js` imports `chart.js` which causes our `initialState` to be created.
+When we `import` `store` it goes into `store.js` and then `store.js` imports `chart.js` which causes our `initialState` variable to be created.
 After that `store.js` then invokes `createStore(chart)` which calls our reducer in `chart.js`.
 It calls our reducer with `undefined` for the state parameter and an object with a type property equal to `"@@redux/INIT"` for the action parameter.

 Since `state` was equal to undefined our default parameter sets `state` equal to our `initialState` variable in `chart.js`.
 Then our switch statement fires for `action.type` and returns `state` because of the `default` case.